Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Covariate adjustment

 \end{theorem}

-\begin{remark} The conclusion of Theorem~\ref{thm::adj} holds for any linear contrast coefficient vector $\dq$.
-That is, the elements of $\dq$ can be any (fixed) real numbers. \end{remark}

-The first term in the difference between asymptotic variances \eqref{eqn::adj-unadj} is positively definite, whereas in general, the second and third terms can be either positive definite or negative definite.
-Thus, the difference between the asymptotic variances of $ \widehat{\boldsymbol \tau}_\adj $ and $ \widehat{\boldsymbol \tau}_\unadj$ can be either positive or negative definite.
-Therefore, minimizing the variance of separately cannot guarantee the reduction of variance for estimating the average factorial effects $\boldsymbol \tau$.
-This is a significant difference between the performances of covariate adjustment in completely and stratified randomized experiments.
-The last two terms are equal to zero in some special cases discussed below.
+The first term in the difference between asymptotic covariances \eqref{eqn::adj-unadj} is positive definite, whereas in general, the second and third terms can be either positive definite or negative definite.
+Thus, the difference between the asymptotic covariances of $ \widehat{\boldsymbol \tau}_\adj $ and $ \widehat{\boldsymbol \tau}_\unadj$ can be either positive or negative definite.
+Therefore, minimizing the variance of $ \widehat{ \bar{Y}} (q) - \{ \widehat{\bar{\X}}(q) - \bar{\X} \}^\T \boldsymbol \beta $ separately cannot guarantee the reduction of variance for estimating the average factorial effects $\boldsymbol \tau$.
+This is a significant difference between the performances of covariate adjustment in completely randomized and randomized block experiments.
+The last two terms are equal to zero in some special cases discussed below: